Whether or not you’re looking for a new job right now, you still need a LinkedIn profile that stands out.

 So why should that matter to you?
 LinkedIn is your chance to get your name and face in front of hundreds (or even thousands) of professionals in your industry.
 If you’re looking for a job, that’s essential.

 Advertising Sales Rep helping clients create winning branding strategies.
-Over 300 Successful clients.
+Over 300 successful clients.

-5. Use visual media.
+5. Use visual media

-6. Customize your URL.
+6. Customize your URL

 That being said, while you can connect with people you don’t know, it’s preferable to connect with individuals whom you know personally, have worked with, or met in a professional capacity.

-8. Ask for recommendations.
+8. Ask for recommendations

 This is a big one.
-Think of people that you’ve developed a good working relationship with in the past.
-When you edit your profile, there is a link to click that says “Ask for Recommendations.”
+Think of people that you’ve developed a good working relationship within the past.
+When you edit your profile, there is a link to click that says Ask for Recommendations.
 Click on it.
-You then choose what you’d like to be recommended for and can choose a list of people from your connections.
-Send it out and hope you get some great feedback.
+You choose what you’d like to be recommended for and can choose a list of people from your connections.
+Then, send it out and hope you get some great feedback.

-9. Keep your page active.
+9. Keep your page active

-10. Check your profile strength.
+10. Check your LinkedIn profile strength

 LinkedIn is a powerful tool and one that’s really easy to use.
-Make the most of it by optimizing your profile to grab attention, sell your skills and validate your accomplishments.
+Make the most of it by optimizing your profile to grab attention, sell your skills, and validate your accomplishments.
 You want your page to be visually appealing to visitors while making it easy for them to get a feel for who you are and what you really can do for them professionally.
 These 10 tips make a great start for building your winning LinkedIn profile.